dnd2/learngit/English_Concept.md

 * As soon as the sun had set we returned to our hotel.
 * When he had finished lunch he asked for a glass of water.
 * I had not understood the problem until he explained it.
-* The moment he had said this, he regret it.
+* The moment he had said this, he regretted it.
 * It had begun to rain before she took a taxi.
 * When all the guest had left, Derek arrived.